whiprandolph/bestseller/Scratch/02 - Meeting the Ashaninka_old.md

 How could I even know what unconscious patterns I had?

-Though I had a lot to be grateful for at this village, this wasn't the healthy culture I wanted to learn from.
-I still wondered: do healthy cultures exist?
+Though I had a lot to be grateful for at this village, this wasn't the healthy nation I wanted to learn from.
+I still wondered: do healthy nations exist?

 So I had a crazy idea.
-Instead of looking for a small village that was already part of an unhealthy culture like the United States, what if I looked for an entire nation of people that lived together in a beautiful way?
+Instead of looking for a small village that was already part of an unhealthy nation like the United States, what if I looked for an entire nation of people that lived together in a beautiful way?
 I had just read _Black Elk Speaks_ and for the first time, I learned of the Lakota and how different their traditional way of life seemed compared to mine.
-I hadn't yet thought of the term "healthy culture," but in November 2014, I set off looking for one.
+I hadn't yet thought of the term "healthy nation," but in November 2014, I set off looking for one.

 I spent almost a year searching for such a group in Ecuador, Bolivia, and Peru while studying Spanish intensively.
 I got robbed a few times and I almost died a few times.
 Once someone told me I would be killed if I kept searching, making a gesture of shooting me with blowdarts and my body then floating down the river.
 Along the way, friends joined me and left again, and I had various adventures, but through it all I was always looking for some entire culture living in a way I wanted to emulate.

 By July 2015, I was worn out.
 I decided to rest and do an extended water-only fast in Satipo, Peru.
 Eleven days into that fast, I finally gave up my search.
 Every hope had been followed by disappointment.
-I still wanted to find a healthy culture, but I had no ideas and no leads.
+I still wanted to find a healthy nation, but I had no ideas and no leads.

 Exhausted, I had done my best and I had failed.